The School of Public Administration offers joint degree programs with the School of Law and the School of Architecture and Planning.

 MPA/MCRP Degree Program

 The Master of Public Administration (MPA) and Master of Community and Regional Planning (MCRP) dual degree addresses the needs of students who desire public, private or non-profit careers in leadership positions requiring professional skill in community and regional planning and public administration.
 The program enables students to develop key knowledge and experience necessary to assess public needs, determine public goals and objectives, develop community-based strategies, and manage and resolve public disputes.
 Students admitted to the dual degree program typically aim to become administrators and/or managers in planning projects or programs working with local citizens, special districts, and local, state and federal public agencies.
 Graduates also work in a variety of consulting situations with community-based for-profit and non-profit clients.
-Students may earn the MPA/MCRP degree in 61 hours, approximately two-thirds the time it would normally take to earn both degrees separately (92 credit hours are required separately - 50 in CRP and 42 in PADM).
+Students may earn the MPA/MCRP degree in 60 hours, approximately two-thirds the time it would normally take to earn both degrees separately (92 credit hours are required separately - 50 in CRP and 42 in PADM).
+Note: Must apply to CRP program in addition to applying to the MPA program.

-please contact Gene Henley, SPA Director of Operations and Advisement, at
+Please contact Gene Henley, SPA Director of Operations and Advisement

 (505) 277-1092 or email email@example.com